saltyorg/docs/docs/sandbox/apps/wrapperr.md

 ## What is it?

-[Wrapperr](https://github.com/aunefyren/wrapperr){: target=_blank rel="noopener noreferrer" } is a website-based platform and API for collecting user stats within a set timeframe using Tautulli.
+[Wrapperr](https://github.com/aunefyren/wrapperr) is a website-based platform and API for collecting user stats within a set timeframe using Tautulli.
 The data is displayed as a statistics-summary, sort of like Spotify Wrapped.
 Yes, you need Tautulli to have been running beforehand and currently for this to work.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|